 So for the first part of last year, we ditched “no tech Thursday” and started “library Wednesday”.

 This met with a lot less resistance from the teenage bookworm, but the little guy wasn’t exactly thrilled.
 He put up a good fight every week even though once he got actually got to the library he actually enjoyed himself.
 Our nearest library has a nice outdoor seating area with a fountain, and he really liked sitting out there to do his homework.
-Yet every week it was complain, complain, complain starting at dinner and lasting pretty much until we walked through the library door.
+Yet every week it was complain, complain, complain.
+It started at dinner and lasted pretty much until we walked through the library door.
 He finally wore us down, and we abandoned our weekly book run.

 I really didn’t want to just go back to everyone heading to their respective screens every night, though, and after a bit of discussion, Rob and I decided to try “Family Fun Night”.
 Sounds better already, right?